-The KRAS allele-specific comutation network uncovered in LUAD was far larger than that of COAD (Supplementary Fig. 3).
+The KRAS allele-specific comutation network uncovered in LUAD was far larger than that of COAD (Supplementary Fig. 6a).
 This was likely caused by the higher mutation frequency in this cancer, increasing the statistical power to detect both increased and reduced comutation interactions.
-As in the network derived from COAD, many of these genes were involved in integral K-RAS signaling pathways, including an increased comutation interaction between KRAS G12A and MAP2K3, a reduced comutation interaction between KRAS G12D and ERBB4, and a very strong increased rate of comutation between KRAS G12C and STK11 (Supplementary Fig. 3).
+As in the network derived from COAD, many of these genes were involved in integral K-RAS signaling pathways, including an increased comutation interaction between KRAS G12A and MAP2K3, a reduced comutation interaction between KRAS G12D and ERBB4, and a very strong increased rate of comutation between KRAS G12C and STK11 (Supplementary Fig. 6b).
 There were several intriguing cellular processes enriched in the LUAD networks for each allele (Fig. 3c).
-For example, KRAS G12C had comutation interactions with many genes encoding proteins that interact with Myc (“PPI of MYC (TF)”), and the G12D comutation network was enriched with interactions with focal adhesion genes (Fig. 3).
+For example, KRAS G12C had comutation interactions with many genes encoding proteins that interact with Myc (“PPI of MYC (TF)”), and the G12D comutation network was enriched with interactions with focal adhesion genes.

 Conducting this analysis in MM was hampered by the fact that this cancer is known to be frequently multi-clonal 44,58,59.
 As such, some detectable comutation events were mutations acquired by distinct populations in a single patient, potentially obfuscating true comutation interactions.
 Due to this caveat, limiting the analysis to genes known to be recurrently mutated in MM reduced the chance of highlighting a false positive 58.
-From this limited scope, it was discovered that NRAS had reduced comutation with KRAS G12D, Q61L, and Q61R, but one of the highest rates of comutation (18.5%) with KRAS Q61H, the most common KRAS mutation in MM (Supplementary Fig. 4).
+From this limited scope, it was discovered that NRAS had reduced comutation with KRAS G12D, Q61L, and Q61R, but one of the highest rates of comutation (18.5%) with KRAS Q61H, the most common KRAS mutation in MM (Supplementary Fig. 7).
 Interestingly, this was just below the rate of NRAS mutation in KRAS WT tumors (23.6%), suggesting that the signaling of the Q61H allele is fundamentally different from the other KRAS mutations in MM, especially G12D.
+Of these comutation events, the NRAS mutations were mostly at codon 61, common for NRAS driven cancers such as skin cutaneous melanoma60,61, and there was no detectable pattern of comutation between particular KRAS and NRAS alleles.

-The KRAS allele comutation network found in the PAAD tumor samples demonstrated that many genes had detectable comutation interactions with multiple alleles, primarily of reduced comutation (Supplementary Fig. 5).
+The KRAS allele comutation network found in the PAAD tumor samples demonstrated that many genes had detectable comutation interactions with multiple alleles, primarily of reduced comutation (Supplementary Fig. 8a).
 There were numerous genes that had opposing comutation interactions with different alleles.
-Of these, four interact with or signal through K-RAS16,41,42 or are known oncogenes43,44: TP53, RNF43, MAP2K4, and RBM10 (Supplementary Fig. 5).
+Of these, four interact with or signal through K-RAS16,41,42 or are known oncogenes or tumor suppressors 43,44: TP53, RNF43, MAP2K4, and RBM10 (Supplementary Fig. 8c).
 Notably, while TP53 tended to comutate with KRAS G12V, it was at a significantly lower rate than expected by random chance, given the overall mutation rate of TP53 and the mutational burden of the tumors.
+TP53 was primarily mutated at known hotspots R175, R248, R273, and R28262–65 or had nonsense or frameshift mutations.
+Most of the mutations to RNF43 and RBM10 were nonsense or frameshift mutations.
+MAP2K4 primarily had missense mutations at known mutational hotspots62.

-62–6562There were many notable cellular functions and processes enriched in the comutation networks of the KRAS alleles (Fig. 3c) including the protein-protein interaction networks (PPIN) of SMAD1-3 and TGF-β signaling.
+There were many notable cellular functions and processes enriched in the comutation networks of the KRAS alleles (Fig. 3c) including the protein-protein interaction networks (PPIN) of SMAD1-3 and TGF-β signaling.
 While these SMAD gene sets were related, the underlying comutation interactions that drove the enrichment were different for each KRAS allele (Fig. 3f).
 For instance, the comutation events of ACVR1B with KRAS were primarily with Q61H, whereas those with FLNA were mostly with G12R.
 These subtle differences suggest that specific and nuanced alterations of SMAD signaling best complement a given KRAS allele in PAAD.

 KRAS allele-specific genetic dependencies reveal potential synthetic lethal vulnerabilities.